ShijiZ/Intro_to_DS_Project/README.md

 # Intro_to_DS_Project

-This repository stores related files for UCI Division of Continuing Education course I&C SCI 426.60 Introduction to Data Science.
+This repository stores related files for the final project of UCI Division of Continuing Education course I&C SCI 426.60 Introduction to Data Science.